SushiSwap Exchange Review 2023

 SushiSwap is a cryptocurrency exchange that is focused on DeFi tokens and trading tools.
 Although for some this is a niche market with a limited offering, others can argue that ShishiSwap is riding the new wave of cryptocurrency, as digital assets are entering their second decade.
 The trading platform was launched in August of 2020 and is registered as a decentralized crypto exchange or DEX.
 SushiSwap is an extension of Uniswap.
 Both platforms utilize the same open-source code.

 SushiSwap makes use of the Uniswap open-source code, which happens to be the go-to code for decentralized crypto exchanges that operate on the Ethereum blockchain network.
 The platform’s pseudonymous founders, Chef Nomi and 0xMaki, sound more like Gorillaz band members than experts in digital currency and DeFi tokens, but don’t let that fool you.
 ShushiSwap supports a ton of advanced features such as automated liquidity, yield farming, and a plethora of unique offerings that set it apart from every other crypto exchange out there.
-Let’s take a closer look.
+Let’s take a closer look in this SushiSwap review.

 The SushiSwap DeFi protocol provides segregated markets for every cryptocurrency pair, courtesy of the trading platfrom’s global shared liquidity pools or LPs.
 By merging all the liquidity and drawing from all sources, SushiSwap has managed to solve the high fee problem that Uniswap has been dragging around for years.
 The Uniswap V2 token rose to unprecedentedly high fees before the improved Uniswap V3 was introduced, a crux that Sushiswap saw coming and acted accordingly.
 Why did Uniswap allow this in the first place?
 Well, the platform exploded into one of the most popular crypto exchanges on the planet and management couldn’t keep up with the fanmail that they were receiving, let alone modify big blocks such as reconstrusting token protocols.